The 1st Commandment

 You shall not misuse the name of the Lord your God, for the Lord will not hold anyone guiltless who misuses his name.

 - A law restricting how people can use religious language is a violation of the rights to freedom of speech and freedom of religion.
-Trying to make law like this would doubly violate the 1st Amendment in the US.
+Trying to make a law like this would doubly violate the 1st Amendment in the US.

 - Saying God’s name doesn’t harm anyone, including God.
 So this would be a victimless crime even if there was a God.